tijesus/alx-system_engineering-devops/0x19-postmortem/README.md

    - Provide guidelines for error resolution and debugging best practices.

 By addressing these areas, we aim to enhance the reliability and stability of our web services, reducing the likelihood of similar issues occurring in the future.

+---

+**Visual Breakdown**: The "phpp" Incident

+**Caption**: One small typo for code, one giant headache for developers.

+---

+**Remember**, folks: Always double-check your work.
+One little typo can bring the whole house down.
+Stay vigilant, stay typo-free!

+*Keep calm and code on!*

+---

+Author: [Gabriel Emmanuel], DevOps Wizard Extraordinaire